crotwell/TauP/src/doc/sphinx/source/models.rst

 so for these models it is probably more reasonable to put the source and receiver at the ocean-crust boundary instead of the surface, but this is not the default.
-It is often surprising in these cases to not get S phases, but that is the result of the model.
+It is often surprising in these cases to not get S phases, but that is a consequence of the model.

 * ak135

   There is a discontinuity in S velocity, but not for P or density at 210 km.
   The effect on travel times is small, but this discontinuity in S velocity at 210 creates odd reflection and transmission coefficients at this depth.
-This discontinuity does not exist in the ak135f models for velocity, but the 210 is a discontinuity in the Q model.
+This discontinuity does not exist in the revised ak135favg and ak135fcont models for velocity, but the 210 is still a discontinuity in the Q model.

   .. code-block::